ng-Classic/ng-classic/packages/compiler/design/architecture.md

 It is not recommended to alter the source code as this complicates the managing of source maps, makes it difficult to support incremental parsing, and is not supported by TypeScript's language service plug-in model.

-#### Angular ClassicExtensions
+#### Angular Classic Extensions

-Angular Classictransforms the `.js` output by adding Angular Classicspecific transforms to the list of transforms executed by TypeScript.
+Angular Classic transforms the `.js` output by adding Angular Classic specific transforms to the list of transforms executed by TypeScript.

 As of TypeScript 2.7, there is no similar transformer pipe-line for `.d.ts` files so the .d.ts files will be altered during the `WriteFileCallback`.

 #### Decorator Reification

-Angular Classicsupports the following class decorators:
+Angular Classic supports the following class decorators:

 - `@Component`
 - `@Directive`